dvpatel/nginx_okta/README.md

 # Purpose
 For an architecture built on trust between known systems, there is value in centralizing security controls inside the upstream web tier.
-The alternative is a de-centralized model where security controls are distributed across downstream tiers which leads to support and maintenance complexities, performance lag, inefficient use of resources, and security risks.
-This type of design is required for cases where integration is between unknown systems.
+The alternative is a de-centralized model where security controls are distributed across downstream systems.
+This type of distribution in responsibility can lead to support and maintenance complexities, performance lag, inefficient use of resources, and security risks.

-For this exercise, the assumption is the architecture is built on fully trusted between the web, application, and the data tiers, all tightly controlled, fully managed systems.
+For this project, the assumption is the architecture is built on fully trusted interactions between the web, application, and the data tiers, all tightly controlled, fully managed.

 ## Forces driving security enforcement in top upstream tier

 1. As applications evolve with new services or product lines, there needs be a way to independently manage, support, and maintain security controls without creating impediments to new features and compromising risks.

-2. Decouple security processes and management from downstream application functions.
+2. Decouple security processes and management from downstream application systems.
 This leads to loose coupling and higher cohesion as authentication & authorization, security workflow, audibility and other security tasks can be centrally managed without impact to other parts of the architecture.

 3. Security technology and business processes will evolve as new authentication and authorization workflows are identified.
-This is driven not only by technology change but driven by business needs as well.
+This is driven not only by technology changes but driven by business needs as well.
 The respective systems need to evolve in a flexibility, independent manner.

-4. As application architecture grows with more customer load, the security and application services should not become a bottleneck, especially for cloud based implementation.
+4. As application architecture grows with more customer load, the security and application services should not become a performance bottleneck, especially for cloud based implementation.

 5. The security system should maintain consistent performance and response times for customer requests.